rhit-Anar/ESP-IDF-Setup-Guide/README.md

 > [!TIP]
 > If you have trouble running the idf.py command, repeat section 4.

 > [!NOTE]
-> AT THIS POINT YOU HAVE CONNECETED TO IDF TOOL AND READY TO COMPILE and RUN YOUR CODE.
-NEXT NAVIGATE TO YOUR MAIN CODE SOURCE FILE.
+>AT THIS POINT, YOU HAVE CONNECTED TO IDF TOOL AND ARE READY TO COMPILE AND RUN YOUR CODE.
+Next, navigate to your main code source file.
 ## 4. HOW TO BUILD AND FLASH YOUR CODE FROM POWERSHELL
-   - Then go to your project if you have one.
+   - Go to your project if you have one.
 If not, you can run example codes from ESP-IDF folder.
 Search the PATH below in your file Explorer, the choose you example code.
-Open in you VS. if you have downloaded in C drive:
+Open in you VS.\
+      if you have downloaded in C drive:
        ```
       C:\Espressif\frameworks\esp-idf-v5.5.1-2\examples\get-started